ErniesProjects/septic_monitor/README.md

 git clone git@github.com:ErniesProjects/septic_monitor.git
 ```

-Create a Python virtual environment (only if you haven't already):
+Create a Python virtual environment (only if you haven't already).
+Note - your venv does *not* get pushed to github, it is local only.

 ```
 cd septic_monitor                                         # we want to be in the root of the repo, where this README.md is